Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-03.md

 **Add a JavaScript**

-After creating the rectangular canvas area, you must add a JavaScript to do the drawing.
+After creating the rectangular canvas area, you must add JavaScript to do the drawing.

 Here are some examples: